brady-welsh/2019_CampyPerio_Hons/2_MALT/ACAD-MALT-Alignment.md

 #
 #### 2. Run data through MALT

-In order to investigate the proportion of *Campylobacter* spp. in the sequenced oral microbiomes, they must be aligned to the reference index produced in the previous step.
+In order to investigate the proportion of *Campylobacter* spp. in the sequenced oral microbiomes, they must be aligned to the reference indices produced in the previous step.
 The second command in the MALT package `malt-run` will align the processed data to the reference index and determine which species each sequence belongs to.

     #!/bin/bash
     #SBATCH -p highmem